Karthick-BK/story-build/stir.md

-we are studying MCA at psg college of Technology
+We are studying MCA at PSG college of Technology